Slow Cooker Pulled Pork with Plum Bourbon Barbecue Sauce

 - coleslaw for serving (optional)

 - In a large skillet, heat 2 tablespoons olive oil over medium-high heat.
-Mix together 2 teaspoons black pepper, salt, cinnamon, and chili powder in a small bowl.
-Rub this mixture all over the New York Pork Roast.
-Put the rubbed pork roast into the skillet and brown for about 2 minutes on each side or until dark golden brown.
+Mix together salt, ½ teaspoon black pepper, chili powder, and cinnamon in a small bowl.
+Rub this mixture all over the pork loin roast.
+Put the pork roast into the hot skillet and brown for about 3 minutes on each side or until dark golden brown.

-- Transfer to slow cooker and add 1/2 cup Bonne Maman Mirabelle Plum Jam, 1/4 cup balsamic vinegar and 2 cups water.
-Cover and cook on low for 7-8 hours or until tender.
+- Transfer to slow cooker, fat side up, and add ½ cup jam, balsamic vinegar and water.
+Cover and cook on Low for 7 to 8 hours, or on High for 4 hours, or until tender.

 - Substitute boneless pork shoulder if desired.